shps951023/Trace-Dapper.NET-Source-Code/README.md

 ![](https://i.imgur.com/D8es51O.png)

-## 3. Principle of Strongly Typed Mapping Part1: ADO.NET vs. Dapper
+## Principle of Strongly Typed Mapping Part1: ADO.NET vs. Dapper

-Next is the key function of Dapper `Strongly Typed Mapping` .
-Because of the high difficulty, it will be divided into multiple articles for explanation.
+Next is the key function of Dapper, `Strongly Typed Mapping`.
+Because of the difficulty, it will be divided into multiple parts for explanation.

-In the first article, compare ADO.NET DataReader GetItem By Index with Dapper Strongly Typed Query, check the difference between the IL and understand the main logic of Dapper Query Mapping.
+In the first part, compare ADO.NET DataReader GetItem By Index with Dapper Strongly Typed Query, check the difference between the IL and understand the main logic of Dapper Query Mapping.

 With the logic, how to implement it, I use three techniques in order: `Reflection、Expression、Emit` implement three versions of the Query method from scratch to let readers understand gradually.